 Contracts were exchanged while I was in Morocco, in full painting holiday mode and with patchy internet.
 On my return – with even less internet, as my router had packed up while I was away – I had just over two weeks to sift through my life.
 It was easy to begin with.
 Into a few strong wine boxes I carefully placed all my Highland Stoneware; that I would never part with it was never in question.
 Clothes were another matter.
 It hurt to throw out old favourites simply because I can’t fit into them anymore, but I forced myself to be ruthless, filling three large bin liners for donation to refugees.
 Two smaller ones went to the textile bank.

-‘You can’t put bears in the bin,’ she stated decisively.
+‘You can’t put bears in the bin.’
+She was adamant.

 You can’t.
 I couldn’t.